 Who can make a support bubble

-You can form a support bubble with another household of any size that is not part of a support bubble with anyone else if you:
+You can form a support bubble with another household of any size if:

 - you live by yourself – even if carers visit you to provide support